Shaun Cassidy: Singer and recording artist

-While still in high school, Cassidy signed a contract with Mike Curb's division of Warner Bros.
+While still in high school, Cassidy signed a contract with Mike Curb's Curb Records division of Warner Bros.
 Records and began recording music.
 He scored a couple of hit singles in several countries, leading to an American release of his first solo album, Shaun Cassidy, in 1977.
-The multi-platinum album netted him a number-one U.S. single with "Da Doo Ron Ron" and a nomination for the Grammy Award for Best New Artist.
+The multi-platinum album netted him a number-one U.S. Billboard Hot 100 single with "Da Doo Ron Ron" and a nomination for the Grammy Award for Best New Artist at the 20th Annual Grammy Awards.
 The Eric Carmen–penned "That's Rock 'n' Roll" (which had already been a hit in Australia and Europe) was the follow-up single and peaked at No. 3.
-His popularity continued with the concurrent arrival of his television series, The Hardy Boys Mysteries (1977–1979), which also starred Parker Stevenson.
+His popularity continued with the concurrent arrival of his television series, The Hardy Boys Mysteries (1977–1979).

 Cassidy's next album Born Late netted the hit "Hey Deanie" (#7), also written by Carmen, and a remake of The Lovin' Spoonful's "Do You Believe in Magic?" became a moderate hit for Cassidy, peaking at No. 31.

 Cassidy had released two successful albums, but by the release of his third album, 1978's million-seller Under Wraps, AM radio was in decline and his teen-star appeal had begun to fade.
 His next album, Room Service, failed to chart on the US Billboard 200.
-Cassidy tried a different musical approach for his final release, 1980's Wasp.
+Cassidy tried a different musical approach for his final release, 1980s Wasp.
 This album was more rock/pop-oriented and produced by Todd Rundgren with the group Utopia as the backing band.
 It featured songs written by Rundgren, Cassidy, and cover versions of songs including David Bowie's "Rebel, Rebel" and The Who's "So Sad About Us" among others.

 Actor

 Cassidy concentrated on stage acting for most of the 1980s and early 1990s.
 He appeared on Broadway and West End productions such as Mass Appeal and Bus Stop, as well as the American premiere of Pass/Fail at the Mark Taper Forum in Los Angeles.
-Cassidy won a Dramalogue award for his work in Mark Sheriden's Diary of a Hunger Strike at the L.A.T.C., and his final stage appearance was opposite his half-brother David in the Broadway production of Blood Brothers (which successfully ran for over a year on Broadway, landing Cassidy on the cover of “People” magazine for the third time).
+Cassidy won a Drama-Logue Award for his work in Mark Sheriden's Diary of a Hunger Strike at the Los Angeles Theater Center, and he appeared opposite his half-brother David in the Broadway production of Blood Brothers (which successfully ran for over a year on Broadway, landing Cassidy on the cover of People magazine for the third time).
 It was during this production that Cassidy wrote his first television pilot, American Gothic, opening the door to a long-term contract with Universal Television.